Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 nnoremap <leader>fpl :FZF ~/.vim/plugged<CR>
 ```

-You can fix the issue directly with the downloaded files.
+You can try fixing the issue directly in the downloaded files and see if it's fixed by reloading plugins or rerunning vim.

 I sometimes had to fix issues only for my environment.
 For example, I found out that the [vim-bbye](https://github.com/moll/vim-bbye) plugin and the [close-buffer](https://github.com/Asheq/close-buffers.vim) plugin conflict each other but I wanted to use both.
 I [forked vim-bbye](https://github.com/Sangdol/vim-bbye) and just deleted the conflicting code.

 #### Searching for help

-Lastly, you can look for help in a few places.
+Lastly, you can look for help in a few places such as

-You can create a ticket or a discussion thread in the plugin repository.
+* GitHub
+* Discord
+* Gitter
+* Stack Overflow

 I once struggled with an issue with [Conjure](https://github.com/Olical/conjure).
 I thought asking and waiting for an answer would take too long but it turned out that it's a quicker way to solve the issue.
-Sometimes I find out the answer while writing a question.

 Looking for a Discord community is another way.
 I use [coc-metals](https://github.com/scalameta/coc-metals) to write Scala and was able to get help from [the Discord server](https://discord.gg/mZkhURPznE).
+I don't

 There are awesome plugin maintainers out there.

+Stack Overflow can be helpful as well.
+Once I even found out the answer to my issue while writing a question.

 ### Improved Productivity

-I made a joke saying that I'll probably be able to reach a break-even point if I write code until 80 with the productivity gain given the time investment that I made.
-Probably that's not true but it's okay anyway since 1) I'll probably write code even after 80 and 2) I feel advanced as a software engineer.
+I once made a joke saying that I'll probably be able to reach a break-even point for the time investment that I made if I write code until 80.

+Probably that's not true but it's okay in any case since 1) I'll probably write code even after 80 and 2) I already feel advanced as a software engineer.
-I was able to experience improved productivity especially with these things.

-#### File Manager with `fzf` and `nvim-tree`
+#### Using vim as a File Manager with `fzf` and `nvim-tree`

-I've tried file managers like [ranger](https://github.com/ranger/ranger) and [lf](https://github.com/gokcehan/lf) but I ended up not using them.
+I've tried file managers like [ranger](https://github.com/ranger/ranger) and [lf](https://github.com/gokcehan/lf) but I ended up not using them due to small issues.

-I started using vim as a file manager with [fzf](https://github.com/junegunn/fzf.vim) and [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua).
-This it the file manager that I've been looking for.
-I can move around tens of projects easily and searching for code quickly also by using fzf.
+After I started using vim as a file manager with [fzf](https://github.com/junegunn/fzf.vim) and [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua), I realized that this it the file manager that I've been looking for.
+I can move around and search tens of projects easily.

-Fzf is so quick and efficient even when I run it against the whole project folders.
-I even accidentally found some files that I didn’t realize that I still have in my laptop.

 <iframe id="reddit-embed" src="https://www.redditmedia.com/r/neovim/comments/ph7l41/such_a_powerful_tool/?ref_source=embed&amp;ref=share&amp;embed=true" sandbox="allow-scripts allow-same-origin allow-popups" style="border: none;" height="413" width="640" scrolling="no"></iframe>

 #### nvim terminal as `tmux`

+I haven't been using `tmux` or `screen` since they have conflicting keyboard shortcuts with command line keyboard shortcuts.

-I'm obsessed with keyboard shortcuts.
-I've never seen anyone who uses more shortcuts than me (you can see how I manage my keyboard shortcuts in [my vimrc readme](https://github.com/Sangdol/vimrc/#mapping-tree)).
-When I need to split a window and open a new session I could do it with iTerm2 shortcuts.
+When I needed to split a window and open a new session I could do it with iTerm2 shortcuts.
 This has downsides but worked okay for me.

-I haven't been using `tmux` or `screen` since they have conflicting keyboard shortcuts with command line keyboard shortcuts.
-With nvim you can use terminals and I was able to customize mappings so that I can use all the keyboard shortcuts.
-Also, it's much easier to search, move around, and copy terminal outputs with nvim terminals.
+With nvim you can use terminals with customized mappings.
+Also, it's much easier to search, move around, and copy terminal outputs with within nvim terminals.

 #### Git

-I used to use [tig](https://github.com/jonas/tig) and the command line git client with lots of shell aliases and functions.
+I've been using [tig](https://github.com/jonas/tig) and the command line git client with lots of shell aliases and functions.

-I tried using [vim-fugitive](https://github.com/tpope/vim-fugitive) with [vim-rhubarb](https://github.com/tpope/vim-rhubarb), [git-messenger](https://github.com/rhysd/git-messenger.vim), [gv](https://github.com/junegunn/gv.vim), fzf (again), and [vim-signify](https://github.com/mhinz/vim-signify).
-It took a long time to set things up and get used to them but the old ways feel ancient now.
+This time I tried using [vim-fugitive](https://github.com/tpope/vim-fugitive) with [vim-rhubarb](https://github.com/tpope/vim-rhubarb), [git-messenger](https://github.com/rhysd/git-messenger.vim), [gv](https://github.com/junegunn/gv.vim), fzf (again), and [vim-signify](https://github.com/mhinz/vim-signify).
+It took a long time to set things up and get used to them but now the old ways feel ancient.

 ### Next Steps

-A long time ago I tried using vim as my IDE for Java but was frustrated.
+A long time ago I tried using vim as an IDE for Java but was failed due to a lack of features.
 I don't write Java these days but I use nvim for Scala, Clojure, Python, Lua, and vimscript.
 I'm a fan of IntelliJ but it feels too slow after getting used to nvim.

 A few months ago I found [tree-sitter](https://github.com/tree-sitter/tree-sitter) but didn’t use it since it was at the development stage and I had to build it myself to use it.
-When I checked it out again a few weeks ago, it was ready to be used and more plugins are developed using it such as [dim](https://github.com/narutoxy/dim.lua).
+When I checked it out again a few weeks ago, it was ready to be used and plugins are developed using tree-sitter such as [dim](https://github.com/narutoxy/dim.lua).

-I had used vim for around 10 years and I thought I was using it quite effectively but the vim (and nvim) ecosystem had been grown a lot.
-It was very different from years ago.
-Things are being developed rapidly and awesome plugins show up every week.
+Things are being developed rapidly and awesome plugins continuously show up.

-[Truning vim into an IDE is not a goal of Neovim](https://neovim.io/charter/) but it is quickly evolving into the best IDE for vim users.
+[Truning vim into an IDE is not the goal of Neovim](https://neovim.io/charter/) but it is quickly evolving into the best IDE for vim users.